Taxation Analytics Track Curriculum

 Term: B

-BUAC772Database Management for State and Local Income Tax2 credits
+BUAC772Database Management for State and Local Taxation2 credits

 BUAC710Advanced Managerial Accounting and Control Systems (Core course) 2 credits